brgmnn/uob-raytracer/README.md

 * Moveable camera and generation of BMP images.
-* Primitives: planes, spheres and triangles (though there is a bug with the material shading at the moment).
+* Primitives: planes, spheres and triangles (though there is a bug with the triangle material shading at the moment).
 * Shadows.
 * Reflections (recursive reflections).
 * Lighting: ambient light, point lights and spot lights.
 All in different